Presbyterian-Church-of-Coventry/sermon-api/README.md

 `python3 main.py -a`

-You can find an example of a frontend for the API we actually use in [Upload.vue](Upload.vue).
-I'd recommend pulling the Docker image from coventrypca/sermonupload:latest, or you could clone this repository and build it yourself with `docker build .`
+You can find an example of a frontend for the API we actually use in [upload.vue](examples/Upload.vue).
+I'd recommend pulling the Docker image from coventrypca/sermon-api:latest, or you could clone this repository and build it yourself with `docker build .`

 However, one thing not currently implemented for variable supply is Google's refresh token, which is a pain to get ahold of.
 As I'm unaware of the IP this script is being run from, you can only authenticate it on your local machine.
 So until I can figure out a better solution, you need to supply at least the client ID and secret for Google, then run the Youtube upload function and follow the link it gets you.
 Follow the steps there and the script should automatically create an oauth2.json file in your `data` directory.
-You can then build the Docker image for your own use with this important file in place with `docker build .`.
-Or simply bind `data/oauth2.json` to somewhere on your local file system and fill the file in that way.
+You can then build the Docker image for your own use with this important file in place with `docker build .` or simply bind `data/oauth2.json` to somewhere on your local file system to modify the file.

 If you would like to run the API on bare metal, rename `.env_example` to `.env` and fill the variables in there, then run `python3 main.py -a`.